 “The dairy items you want to avoid are items that are nonfat and low-fat versions.
 The processing methods remove the healthy fat and add in sugar and sodium, making them more processed and less healthy than their full-fat counterparts.
 And when it comes to weight loss, you always want to avoid products with added sugar, because that usually means added calories.”

 “Fat does not make you fat; sugar is the real enemy,” Alpert put it simply.
 The added sugar gets quickly absorbed and stored in your body.
 Alpert recommends good fats like grass-fed butter, cheese, and whole grass-fed milk.
 “I’d much rather have a client having a full-fat plain flavoured yoghurt than eating a banana.”

 In addition to having less sugar, full-fat products are more easily absorbed by your body.
 "When you eat a salad and don’t add any fat from avocado or olive oil, your body is not able to properly absorb specific vitamins.
 When you eat meals with some fat, you feel full and are less likely to overeat."

-“Plain Greek yogurt is a great dairy staple for your diet because it is loaded in protein that will help you stay full and focused all day long, preventing over-snacking between meals.
+“Plain Greek yoghurt is a great dairy staple for your diet because it is loaded in protein that will help you stay full and focused all day long, preventing over-snacking between meals.
 Other great options are whole milk and fresh cheese like feta and mozzarella.”

-After our conversation, I realized I could give up dairy to lose a few lingering pounds, or I could just choose to be smarter with my choices.
+After our conversation, I realised I could give up dairy to lose a few lingering kilos, or I could just choose to be smarter with my choices.
 In the end, it’s up to you how you treat your body and what you feel like eating.
 For me, I’m going to lay off the ice cream sundaes and pizza for a while and see what happens.
 (I’ll let you know.)

 Still on the fence about dairy?
 Read about how fast your diet affects your face.